withings/mamenoki/README.md

 # Welcome to Mamenoki!

-This is a Rust implementation of a Beanstalkd client based on the tokio runtime.
+This is a Rust complete implementation of a Beanstalkd client based on the tokio runtime.

 ## Building and running